My First Rehearsal of the year – broken down!

 - I go over the procedure of entering the classroom, getting to their assigned seat (which will remain in effect for at least the first week), where to put their non-choir related materials, and what to have on their lap when the bell rings each day.

 - I introduce the discipline plan, mainly prioritizing the 5 Guidelines.
-My 5 guidelines are listed in the front of the room as well as in the class handbook. (“BE RESPECTFUL” is a BAD REHEARSAL RULE! is a great way to ensure you have effective rules/guidelines)
+I list my 5 guidelines in the front of the room as well as in the class handbook. (“BE RESPECTFUL” is a BAD REHEARSAL RULE! is a great way to ensure you have effective rules/guidelines)

 - I begin a brief discussion as to why we have a Discipline Plan, usually drawing the reasoning from the students.
 I pose the very first question with, “Who can raise their hand and tell the class……..”
 Afterwards I carefully go over each and every one of the 5 Class Guideline.
 (As explained in “BE RESPECTFUL” is a BAD REHEARSAL RULE!, each Guideline is Positive, Respectful, Clear, and enforceable).
 I focus greatly on WHY following each Guideline will make their learning environment more conducive to both individual and team success.
 To be clear: WHY we have A Discipline Plan and WHY each Guideline exists is even more important than the Guideline themselves.

-- I briefly explain the consequences for choosing to not follow the Class Guidelines.
-As I explain in What To Do When They Break The Rules…, I use one form to handle all consequences.
-The consequence form is included within the handbook so students understand how they will be redirected when the choose to deviate from our classroom culture.
+- I briefly explain the behavioral re-direction plan when a student doesn’t follow the class guidelines.
+As I explain in What To Do When They Break The Rules…, I use one form to handle all behavioral re-directions.
+The behavioral re-direction form is included within the handbook so students understand how they will be redirected when the choose to deviate from our classroom culture.

 - I very briefly go over the bathroom procedure, since it is a time-sensitive policy, and students may have to go even as I’m speaking.

-- We will now begin to sing, HOWEVER, my focus for the entire period is on re-enforcing the guidelines and new routines/procedures through singing; my student will not know this, but reinforcement will be my primarily goal.
+- We will now begin to sing, HOWEVER, this is not my primary focus.
+My focus for the entire period is on re-enforcing the guidelines and new routines/procedures through singing.
+The student will likely not recognize that reinforcement will be my primarily goal.

 - After 5-8 minutes of warming up, I have them sit back down, where I briefly go over the three body alignment positions in the class: Level 1 is standing up, Level 3 is sitting back (which is what I allow them to do as I continue to pontificate), and Level 2, which is sitting at the edge of their chair with great body alignment.